Professor Majid Hafezparast

 Mechanisms of neurodegenerative disease

-Neurodegenerative diseases consist of a large, varied group of pathologies, characterised by the degeneration of specific subsets of neurons and they include pathologies often seen in the elderly.
+Neurodegenerative diseases consist of a large and varied group of pathologies, characterised by the degeneration of specific subsets of neurons and they include pathologies often seen in the elderly.

-In Motor Neurone Diseases (MND) such as Amyotrophic Lateral Sclerosis (ALS), the age of people who develop ALS is between 40 and 70 years old.
-With an ever-increasingly aging population the socio-economic cost of these conditions is rising as neurodegenerative diseases affect more and more people.
-In the case of ALS the lifetime risk of succumbing to the disease is 1 in 300.
-Moreover, people with ALS, the most common form of adult-onset MND, die within 2-5 years after appearance of the symptoms.
+In Motor Neurone Diseases (MND) such as Amyotrophic Lateral Sclerosis (ALS), the age of people who develop ALS is between 40 and 70 years old and the lifetime risk of succumbing to the disease is 1 in 300.
+Moreover, people with ALS, typically die within 2-5 years after appearance of the symptoms.
+Research in my laboratory is focused on understanding the molecular and cellular basis of motor neuron degeneration and developing diagnostic and prognostic molecular biomarker signatures for early diagnosis and predicting disease progression rate.

-There are several areas of research we are currently undertaking in which new projects could be developed to further our understanding of neurodegenerative disease.
-One area is seeking to answer the longstanding question of whether age-related reduction in the function of cytoplasmic dynein, a molecular motor responsible for transport in neurons, predisposes neurons to dysfunctional protein degradation and consequently accumulation of toxic misfolded protein aggregates, leading to neuronal cell death in neurodegenerative disease.
-We have evidence to support this and we are looking further to see whether when combined with minor mutations in MND-related genes, it can lead to development of MND (the multiple-hit hypothesis).
+To achieve these objectives, there are several PhD programmes available in my laboratory.
+One area is seeking to answer the longstanding question of whether age-related reduction in axonal transport and the function of cytoplasmic dynein, a molecular motor responsible for axonal transport in neurons, predisposes neurons to dysfunctional protein degradation and consequently accumulation of toxic misfolded protein aggregates, leading to neuronal cell death in neurodegenerative disease.
+We have evidence to support this, and the PhD student will be looking further to see whether when combined with minor mutations in MND-related genes, it can lead to development of MND (the multiple-hit hypothesis).
 This project will use a range of cell and molecular biology techniques in combination with advanced microscopy to investigate the underlying molecular mechanisms that lead to the demise of motor neurons in MND.

-Another area of interest in the Hafezparast Laboratory is the role of the microglia-derived ncRNA in the pathogenesis of MND.
+Another area of interest in my laboratory is the role of the microglia-derived ncRNA in the pathogenesis of MND.
 Microglia are the immune cells of the nervous system that play crucial roles in synaptic maintenance and in protecting the central nervous system from pathogens.
 They also contribute to neuroinflammation in neurodegenerative disease and there is growing evidence that they play critical roles in the development of MND.
-We have evidence that microglia release, in addition to cytokines, ncRNAs which can potentially affect gene expression in neurons and consequently cause them to become dysfunctional.
-We are currently utilising RNA-seq, RT-qPCR and bioinformatics and cell/molecular biology techniques to identify the targets and impact of microglia-derived ncRNA on motor neurons and their contribution to MND.
+We have evidence that microglia that harbour MND associated mutations release ncRNAs which can potentially affect gene expression in neurons and consequently cause them to become dysfunctional.
+The PhD student will utilise our RNA-seq data for RT-qPCR and bioinformatics analyses and cell/molecular biology techniques to identify the targets and impact of microglia-derived ncRNA on motor neurons and their contribution to MND.

 Key references